Gabriel Moreno Player Props: Diamondbacks vs. Red Sox

-After going 0-for-1 in his last game, Gabriel Moreno and the Arizona Diamondbacks take on the Boston Red Sox (who will start Garrett Whitlock) at 7:15 PM ET on Saturday.
+On Sunday, Gabriel Moreno (on the back of going 0-for-3) and the Arizona Diamondbacks face the Boston Red Sox, whose starting pitcher will be Tanner Houck.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Red Sox.
+In his previous game he had a hitless performance (0-for-3) against the Red Sox.

 Gabriel Moreno Game Info & Props vs. the Red Sox